zty0510/Final_Project/README.md

 The best practice is to use git as the versioning and collaborating tool with your teammate(s).
 With git, you can have a clean split between the *development* phase and the *test* phase.
 Commonly, you will finish the development phase (writing your prototype) on your own computer then synchronize the code to the Pi and complete your testing part.

-## Basics of HTTP and HTML
+## Web basics

+Instead of describing some concepts like TCP/IP in a tedious way, this part of the document is aimed at giving you some general ideas of web and (hopefully) helping you to understand how a web crawler works better in the following READMEs.
+So a basic understanding is enough - but if you are too confused to have a general idea, just search for the relative bold words (粗体字) in your browser.
+We don't specify every one of them since we don't want to flood you with tons of new and not-so-relevant ideas.

+### A typical procedure of a network request

+When you type in `https://sist.shanghaitech.edu.cn/` (a **URL**) in your browser and wait for the fully-loaded version of SIST's website, you are actually watching your browser (a **client**) communicating with some computers in the clouds (a **server**).
+Specifically, your browser uses the URL you typed in to search for SIST server's IP and forges a TCP connection with the server in **3-Way Handshake Process**.
+After connecting with the server, your browser sends requests to the server in the from of **HTTP request** message.
+Then SIST's server receives the message and runs an application to process the request, after which an **HTTP response** message is sent back to your browser in a **HTML** form.
+If all of these processes work smoothly, you will see a neat layout of the SIST website after your browser finishes resolving the HTML message.

-### HTTP
+### HTTP Basics

 HTTP, or the Hyper-text Transfer Protocol, is the underlying protocols used by web server and your web browsers to transfer data.
+In this part, we will describe **HTTP request** and **response** in detail - since this is important for your project.

+An **HTTP request** includes

+- a **request line** - this includes how to forge a connection with the resource (a.k.a. **request method**) including  `GET` and `POST` , which the resources you want to access (signatured by a **URL**), and the HTTP version;
+- **request header fields** - they are basically some key-value pairs indicating information of the request;
+- an empty line;
+- and an optional message body - this is what you need to consider when you want to post something.

+An **HTTP response** includes

-Generally, how the HTTP works is that the user agent (your web browser) initializes a connection to the web server and it sends information indicating what resources on the server it wants to access (the URL, like `https://sist.shanghaitech.edu.cn/`) and how it wants to access the resource (e.g., to retrieve or to modify?
-Formally, it is called method.
-Examples includes `GET` and `POST`).
-After receiving the request from the user agent, the server will send back the resources the user want along with a status code indicating the status of the request (is it successful?
-If an error has occurred, was it the problem of the server or the client?).
+- a status line - this includes HTTP version,  **status code** (this indicates the status of the request - is it successful?
+If an error has occurred, was it the problem of the server or the client?), and reason message;
+- response header fields - similar with that of an HTTP request but indicating response information;
+- an empty line;
+- and an optional message body - its form depends on the value of a key called `Content-Type`  specified in response's response header fields.

-An example of HTTP request / response is given below:
+An example of **HTTP request** / **response** is given below.

 The client (user agent) sends out the following request